-- A live or recorded performance audition on the applicant’s primary applied instrument.
+- Submit a live or recorded performance audition on your primary applied instrument.
 Suggested repertoire may be found under the music studios area for your specific instrument/voice.

-- A comprehensive biographical statement of approximately 250 words.
+- Write a comprehensive biographical statement of approximately 250 words.

 - Interview with the faculty.

 Additional Admission Requirements for International Students

 International students applying to the program will also need:

 - English translation(s) of official transcript(s), verified with fresh seals and signatures.